Ever run your hand down the edge of a fretboard and feel the guitar fret ends sticking out? Here’s why and what to do about guitar fret sprouts.

 Other instruments without bound fret ends will show evidence in that the finish starts off where the fret ends meet the edge of the neck.

 Does this mean the instrument is bad?
 No, not necessarily.
 But it will need attention.

 Of course you could have avoided the whole problem of fret sprouts by buying an instrument such as a violin, fretless bass, or even a fretless guitar.
 But you love guitars, guitars with frets.

 What can you do about it?

-Let's start with a couple of preventative measures:
+Let’s start with preventative measures, guitar humidifiers:

 For acoustic instruments, purchase a good quality guitar humidifier such as a D’Addario Acoustic Guitar Humidifier to help combat seasonal dryness.
 These things are particularly necessary if you have a nice acoustic and want to see it survive the humidity swings.